enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Each country content can now be viewed on a page.
 But the site home page is still a bit empty.
 This section will have you alter the "hello" page controller and view files to list all of the country contents.

-- Edit the "hello" page controller file ``site/pages/hello/hello.js`` and make the following changes:
+1. Edit the "hello" page controller file ``site/pages/hello/hello.js`` and make the following changes:

 .. literalinclude:: code/page-list/hello.js
   :language: javascript

-- Now edit the "hello" view file ``site/pages/hello/hello.html`` and make the following changes:
+2. Now edit the "hello" view file ``site/pages/hello/hello.html`` and make the following changes:

 .. literalinclude:: code/page-list/hello.html
   :language: html

-- Redeploy the app from the command line with ``./gradlew deploy``.
+3. Redeploy the app from the command line with ``./gradlew deploy``.

 Each country that you created is now listed on the home page and the names are also links to the individual content pages.

 Hello Geo World
 ===============

 Going back to your site, you will now see a list of the countries we have added.
-To make this even more exiting, we will add some geo-location info and configuration capabilities to the site.
+To make this even more exiting, we will add a City content type with geo-location and a `City list` part with configuration capabilities.

 Cities
 ------

-We will now add a content type for cities with geo-location and a part component to display a list of cities in each country.
+The next steps will create a content type for adding cities with location coordinates.

+1. Create a folder called `cities` inside the project's ``site/content-types`` folder.

--Add the following files to your project:
+2. Add the content type file below to your project:

 .. literalinclude:: code/content-types/city1.xml
   :language: xml